ngiangre/ngiangre.github.io/CV/Nicholas_Giangreco_CV.md

 - Undergraduate Mentoring:
     * Payal Chandak, Columbia University
-        * Providing guidance and instruction in biomedical data science and research training in Summer 2018 research internship in the Tatonetti Lab.
+        * Provided guidance and instruction in biomedical data science and research training in Summer 2018 research internship in the Tatonetti Lab.
 - Leader of CUMC Data Science Group
     + Lead discussions, facilitate group project work, and organize monthly hackathons on processing, analyzing, and visualizing data in R.
 - Curiology tutor